-The most common reason I hear for skipping a run is ‘I don’t have the time.’
+The most common reason I hear from other runners about why they skipped a run is ‘I don’t have the time.’

 But here’s the secret: no one has the time.
 Everyone is busy.